 The evolution of the .SRT, the WebVTT has been on the rise in popularity due to its use in HTML5 media playback.
 It has been one of the “it” formats that everyone agrees to use, and like all of its predecessors, it has seen other “it” formats speed on by, sitting in the sidecar of some cool new bike.
 But prerecorded captions aren’t a race; they’re a road trip, and the .VTT is the friend who brings all the good snacks.

 On the surface, .VTTs look almost identical to the .SRTs; when you look closer, they are much more feature-rich, with more universal support of stylistic elements like italics and movement of text.
-Some players can use .VTTs, while others like Quibi and Vimeo prefer them.
+Some players can use .VTTs, while others like Vimeo prefer them.

 Coming in fourth, we have one file type that contains multitudes, the Extensible Markup Language (.XML) file.